 AW.
 Lifetime risk for development of skin cancer in the U.S. population: current estimate is now 1 in 5.
 J Am Acad Dermatol.

 BCC is a malignant neoplasm that arises from nonkeratinizing cells in the basal layer of the epidermis.
 BCC is the most common skin cancer in humans with a male-to-female ratio 0.92:1.
 Furthermore, BCC occurs at a higher ratio to SCC in younger patients than older patients.
 In patients under 30 years old, BCC occurs with a 3.5:1 ratio to SCC.
 After age 60 years, BCC occurs in a 1.8:1 ratio to SCC.
 The primary risk factor for the development of BCC is exposure to ultraviolet (UV) light, particularly in the UVB spectrum.
 Exposure to UVB can lead to mutations in the Hedgehog signaling pathway.
 This pathway includes the Patched gene, which is a tumor suppressor for the Smoothened (SMO) gene.
-Both loss of function mutations in Patched and activating mutations in SMO have been identified in the ...
+Both loss of function mutations in Patched and activating mutations in SMO have ...